George Stucley: Family

 Stucley married first in 1835 Lady Elizabeth O'Bryan, 4th daughter and co-heiress of William O'Brien, 2nd Marquess of Thomond (1765–1846), by whom he had children.
 Lady Elizabeth Stucley died in 1870.
 He married secondly in 1872 to Louisa Granville, daughter of Sir Beville Granville of Wellesbourne, Warwickshire.
-Lady Stucley died in 1913.
+Lady Stucley was nearly 30 years his junior and died in 1913.
 He lived at Hartland Abbey from 1840 to 1870, when following the death of his first wife he handed ownership of Hartland Abbey to his son Lewis.
 In later years he moved to Exbury House on the Solent, which he rented to pursue his pastime of yacht-sailing.